mttwhlly/hyde/louie/_posts/1998-09-06-mentoring.md

 <span class="intro__p" markdown="1">“I am not a teacher, but an awakener.”
 ―&nbsp;Robert&nbsp;Frost</span>

 ¶ Having the opportunity to have a positive impact in the life of teenagers is my greatest joy.
-I currently mentor & give design lessons (Illustrator, Photoshop, Web design, screen-printing & other skills) at the [Broward County Main Library](http://www.broward.org/LIBRARY/LOCATIONSHOURS/BRANCHES/Pages/MN.aspx) Studio for teenagesrs aged 14-19.
+I currently mentor & give design lessons (Illustrator, Photoshop, Web design, screen-printing & other skills) at the [Broward County Main Library](http://www.broward.org/LIBRARY/LOCATIONSHOURS/BRANCHES/Pages/MN.aspx) Studio for teenagers between the ages of 14 and 19.
 I love getting to know the kids & helping them in any way I can.
 Every one is unique & has their own giftings.
 The more time I dedicate to helping the more I feel I am actually getting in return from them.

 ¶ More than any design I create, I hope to have a lasting impact in the lives of others through developing meaningful relationships with them.